-In a ruling dated 11 November 2021, the European Court of Justice decided that a private creditor looking to obtain an interim measure on frozen funds must first refer to the national competent authorities to obtain prior authorisation to possibly perform an attachment in the future.
-Assets that have been frozen following national or international sanctions can, therefore, not be attached without the prior consent of the competent national authority.
+In a ruling dated 11 November 2021, the European Court of Justice decided that a private creditor looking to obtain an interim measure in France on frozen funds must first refer to the national competent authorities.
+The scope and interpretation of this judgment is, however, open to discussion.